pssst/pssst/README.md

 The server will now start and print `Ready`.

-> We also have built-in support for Heroku and the Redis Cloud add-on.
+> We also have built-in support for Heroku with the Redis Cloud add-on.

 API
 ===